 The type of bacon you use will also affect your results.
 Normally, I like to use a good, thick-cut bacon in my recipes, but a thinner cut definitely works best for this bacon wrapped pickles recipe.

 We like this tasty Hickory Smoked Bacon from Sugardale.
 With its historic and secret blend of ingredients, it has delighted bacon aficionados for nearly a century with the perfect blend of smoke and sweetness.

 Incidentally, I had the opportunity to visit the Fresh Mark plant that produces Sugardale bacon with a group of Ohio-based bloggers earlier this month.
 Talk about a fun opportunity for bacon lovers!
 We got to walk through the process of how bacon is made, starting with the fresh raw pork bellies and finishing with the slicing and packaging line.

 It was pretty eye-opening — I honestly had NO IDEA how many steps a pork belly goes through on its way to becoming the sliced bacon we know and love.
 But more importantly, I loved learning about their commitment to quality and sustainability.
 Nothing, and I mean NOTHING, goes to waste.
-Bacon scraps are repurposed into bacon bits, and any waste is rendered into tallow.
+ALL of the bacon scraps are repurposed into bacon bits and any waste is rendered into tallow.